FacultyCreative/ngActiveResource/README.md

 Changes instances of null or undefined to empty strings, in the event your backend requires all properties to be sent with values.
 If you include `presence` validations on these fields, they will still fail as empty strings, and will not be sent using the built-in methods.

+  var dummyData = {hi: 'there'};
+  post.serialize({instance: dummyData});

+Can tap into ActiveResource's serialization method to serialize arbitrary Javascript objects.
+If the `instance` option is not passed, the model instance itself will be serialized.

+`serialize` and `toJSON` are non-mutating methods.
+They will not change the instance itself.
+To save the serialized data as a variable, assign it:

+  var json = post.serialize();

 ## Write Validations:

 Models can describe validations required before data will be persisted